goodblockio/decide-governance-engine/contracts/decide/resources/decide.clauses.md

 This Contract expires at the conclusion of code execution.

 <h1 class="clause">Warranty</h1>
-{{ name }} shall uphold its Obligations under this Contract in a timely and workmanlike manner, using knowledge and recommendations for performing the services which meet generally acceptable standards set forth by Telos Blockchain Network Block Producers.
+{{ name }} shall uphold its Obligations under this Contract in a timely and workmanlike manner, using knowledge and recommendations for performing the services which meet generally acceptable standards or, where provided, express bylaws set forth by the blockchain upon which it is deployed.

 <h1 class="clause">Default</h1>
 The occurrence of any of the following shall constitute a material default under this Contract: